The Big Question

-What I am seeing and feeling is something I call a “Sphere of Sovereignty” (a key concept in my upcoming online class.)
+What I am seeing and feeling is something I call a “Sphere of Sovereignty” (a key concept in self-love skills class.)
 Within its boundaries I have complete agency.
 I know I have agency over whatever thoughts, feelings, actions, behaviors, stories and shifts of attention that are going on within this sphere.
 It might not feel like that all the time, but if I look at the situation with clear eyes, what goes on in here is my responsibility and nobody else's.

 Making the Delineation